\"Writing.Com

 What happened to you?"
 Dave asked, still looking up the hill toward whatever had been there.

 I tripped on a rock and fell just as I was about to jump out and scream, "Bill said.
-"I fell hard, it knocked the wind out of me.
+"I fell hard; it knocked the wind out of me.
 I couldn't get up for a second or two."

 Caden joined them.
 Kaitlyn had gone to Diana, and they were hugging each other.
 "I think we need to go up there," Dave said.
 "To where it had been standing."

 Jason and Caden accompanied Dave, each holding a lantern to push away the darkness.
-Nonetheless, there was nothing there to be seen, no footprints, no disturbed ground, absolutely nothing.
+Nonetheless, there was nothing to be seen, no footprints, no disturbed ground, absolutely nothing.
 They rejoined everyone else, telling them they had seen nothing at all.

 Though it was bedtime, no one wanted to try to go to sleep at the moment.
 Caden piled more wood onto the fire to keep it high, burning brightly.
 Sitting there quietly, they spent several more hours talking.
 Teagan and McKenzie had both fallen asleep.
 Bill sat there thinking, rubbing a sore knee.
 Jason, Shawn, and Caden were talking football, wondering if the Cardinals would ever be more than a basement-level team.
 Diana and Kaitlyn sat whispering to each other.